jamoy/d3hiring/README.md

 docker run -e NODE_ENV=production -e MYSQL_HOST=mysql -p 8400:8400 d3hiring
 ```

-- make sure you modify `MYSQL_HOST` to point to the correct HOST, else starting wont work
+- make sure you modify `MYSQL_HOST` to point to the correct `HOST`, else the service won't know where the database is.

 ### Testing